GersonLazaro/learn-x-if-you-know-y/README.md

 # Learn X if you Know Y

-Where X = Programming language that you want to learn & Y = Programming language that you already know.
+Where X = Programming language that you want to learn and Y = Programming language that you already know.

-Lean X if you know Y is a different way to learn the syntax of a new programming language if you already know other.
-Just select the language that you want to learn and the language that you already know.
-Now you can start to learn with comparative examples about coding different stuff in each language.
+Learn X if you know Y is a different way to learn the syntax of a new programming language if you already know another.
+Just select the language that you wish to learn and the language that you already know.
+You can now learn with comparative examples about coding different things in each language.

 ### I want to learn